Employment of Students

 1. How are our graduates employed after graduation?

-- getting a new jobgetting a new job soon after they complete a degree requirement for 17.94 percent in a survey conducted in 2017, and 18.76 percent in a later year.
+- getting a new job Getting a new job soon after they complete a degree requirement for 16.12 percent.

 2. When do our graduates get a job?

 - Right after graduation 50.23 percent of our non-professional experienced graduates get a job right after graduation.